barryclark/jekyll-now/_posts/2020-03-28-OpenBanking-Part1.md

 ![Walled garden](../assets/images/openbanking/annie-spratt-4U9azPdkLOA-unsplash.jpg)
 > Photo by Annie Spratt on Unsplash

+Main motivation was to put
-Customer own info but not just that
+Customer own info

-Banks like all businesses had created Walled gardens Disintermediation between
+Banks like all businesses had created Walled gardens tearing down the walls and allowing customers to access their financial information through other players would increase competition

-TBTF
+Not just that
+Disintermediation between
+2008 banking crisis highlighted the danger of TBTF

+There is no an even larger debt and currency crisis unravelling will inevitably cause a regime change in the West's monetary system (and by extension payment networks)

+OpenBanking APIs have proven in practice how any entity can safely become a participant in a national and transnational payment system

+As OpenBanking leaves the [trough of disillusionment][52] regulators around the world will discover how this flexible framework will give them the flexibility, if they want, to completely disintermediate the banks and port the whole ecosystem to something "new", whatever that might be

 ## In the next episode